dpiresearch/2025DefenseHackathon_Shack15/README.md

 There was a map included in png format that gave us the ability to figure out navigable streets

 The ultimate solution was to construct a graph that could inform the agent where they could go.
-Predetermined checkpoints were set around the city and the agent walked through them and sent a prediction once they found to successive signals > -125.
+Four checkpoints were set around the city and the agent walked through them and sent a prediction once they found two successive signals > -125.
+The agent ceased walking after the prediction.

+Pseudocode:

+For each path
+  - build spanning tree
+  - determine path
+  - At each point
+    - measure rssi
+    - if this is the second successive rssi > -125, make a prediction and stop